• Skip to main content

 For the Red Chile Sauce:

-• While the meat is cooking, soak the ancho and guajillo chiles in hot water for 30 minutes or until they are soft.
+• While the meat is cooking, soak the ancho and guajillo chiles in 6 cups of hot water for 30 minutes or until they are soft.

 • Blend the chiles, garlic cloves, onion, oregano, salt, and 1 cup of the water used to soak the chiles.